ellennickles/code-your-way-s25/week4/README.md

   “order” on the left and “chaos” on the right (prompt from _Code as a Creative Medium_)?
 Can you extend an example or self-designed sketch from previous weeks with this week’s theme.
 If you worked with gradients in the past, what are other ways to demonstrate a shift?
-Just some ideas to get started, in addition to those in the Class Slides.
+These are just some ideas to get started, in  addition to those in the Class Slides.

 ### Part 3: Command Line Scavenger Hunt

 - Keep building your muscle memory with the command line and design a command line scavenger hunt for your classmates.
 Choose a creative theme—like a spaceship, castle, haunted house, or any setting you like.
-Your hunt will help others practice navigating directories and files while uncovering treasures (and maybe a few surprises).
+Your hunt will help others practice navigating directories and files while uncovering treasures and maybe a few surprises!
 - Requirements
   - Create **4 to 6 rooms** (directories/folders) for your scavenger hunt
   - Hide at least **2 treasures** (text files with clues, story pieces, or